 - You will be able to ask questions during the class.

-- At the end of the class, you will receive a link to the exam.
-You have until noon the next day to complete your exam.
+- At the end of the class, you will receive a link to the test.
+You have until noon the next day to complete your test.

 If you are completing the online training, please review these materials before you attend the live virtual class or Q & A session: